RasaHQ/rasa/docs/pipeline.rst

 Component Lifecycle
 -------------------
-Every component can implement several methods from the ``Component`` base class; in a pipeline these different methods will be called in a specific order.
+Every component can implement several methods from the :class:`Component` base class; in a pipeline these different methods will be called in a specific order.
 Lets assume, we added the following pipeline to our config:
 ``"pipeline": ["Component A", "Component B", "Last Component"]``.
 The image shows the call order during the training of this pipeline :